jingzhian/mkdocs-md-notes/docs/anesthesiology.md

 -   Anesthetic drugs can affect thermoregulation of hypothalamus

--   Hyperthermia - too aggressive warming or maglinant hyperthermia
+-   Hyperthermia - too aggressive warming or malignant hyperthermia

 -   Hypothermia - cold OT, losing shivering, loss vasoconstriction s easy to get it; this affect clotting.
 Why keep OR cold - surgeon comfort, 20 - 24 to reduce infection.